 Dogs that suffer from stress or anxiety may also bark at night.
 This may particularly be the case if your pet is forced to sleep in a separate space where he can’t see or get to you, only serving to increase his stress.

 Dogs are social animals; when they feel separated from you, they may also bark.
-Dogs barking because of separation anxiety likely need extra love and affection when they feel most vulnerable at night.
+Pups barking because of separation anxiety likely need extra love and affection when they feel most vulnerable.

 It may help to have your dog’s bed in the room next to your bed.